search icon

 How to Get a Copyright

-In the United States, copyright protection is automatically granted as soon as a work is created and fixed in a tangible form.
-However, registering your copyright with the U.S. Copyright Office can provide additional benefits, such as the ability to sue for copyright infringement and claim statutory damages.
+In the United States, copyright protection is automatically granted when an original work is created and fixed in a tangible form.
+However, registering your copyright with the U.S. Copyright Office provides additional legal benefits, including the ability to sue for infringement and claim statutory damages.

 Benefits of Having a Copyright